5/8/2025

 Chief Financial Officer

-Hey, Amit.
-This is Ed.
+Hey, Amit, this is Ed.
 Thanks for the question.
 Yeah, so I'd say what drove it was really traffic.
-Pricing typically, unless you have large renewals, doesn't have a huge impact in any given quarter.
+You know, pricing, typically, unless you have large renewals, doesn't have a huge impact in any given quarter.
 And we didn't have any significant concentration of renewal.
 So it was all about traffic growth.
 And it was pretty strong across pretty much every sub-vertical.
-So we saw strong video traffic, strong gaming traffic, strong software downloads, and even across commerce and some of the other sub-verticals.
+So we saw strong video traffic, strong gaming traffic, strong video. software downloads, and even across commerce and some of the other subverticals.
 So it's just a better, improved environment.
-And just being cautious in terms of calling a bottom, this is the third quarter in a row here where revenue's kind of been flattish sequentially, which is better than what it's been, which has been declining.
-But we're seeing decent trends here in April.
-And we're just being a bit more cautious and don't want to call a bottom quite yet.
+And, you know, just being cautious in terms of calling a bottom.
+This is, you know, the third quarter in a row here where revenue has kind of been flattish sequentially, which is better than what it's been, which has been declining.
+But, you know, we're seeing decent trends here in April, and we're just being a bit more cautious and don't want to call a bottom quite yet.

 speaker